Introduction to Specialized Chaplain Studies

 I. Course Description

-Disaster Response is a three-credit course that focuses on the basics of responding to disasters.
+Volunteer Chaplain Liability is a three-credit course that focuses on the basics of volunteer liability.
 It is primarily intended for students of faith based education.
 The course prerequisite is full admission to graduate standing or permission from the instructor.

-This study is the most comprehensive study of the role of the disaster relief Lay or Ordained Chaplain, Pastor or Clergy member that you will find on the market today.
-You will learn what the spiritual responsibilities of the Lay or Ordained Chaplain, Pastor or Clergy member are during a disaster and what type of response is necessary.
-It explains what happens during a disaster, explains victim behavior levels and self care for the scene chaplain
+This study is the most comprehensive study of volunteer chaplain liability, for the chaplain, department head, Pastor or Clergy member that you will find on the market today.
+You will learn what the laws are and the responsibilities of the volunteer and departments are during a career as a volunteer and what type of response is necessary.

 II.
 Goals and Learning Outcomes

-The overall goal of #JC1003 is to provide students with the knowledge and skills necessary to recognize the spiritual when responding to disasters during trauma at a faith based level.
+The overall goal of #JC2004 is to provide students with the knowledge and skills necessary to recognize the responsibilities necessary while responding as a volunteer.
 The measurable learning outcomes used to determine the degree to which this goal is being met follow:

-Students will describe the role of a counselor or chaplain in disasters
+Students will describe the liability of a volunteer

 III.
 Required Readings